Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 The Emen Canyon is found in the foothills of the Central Balkan National Park along the Negovanka River.
 Just 20 km from the city of Veliko Tarnovo, it makes for a great day trip for outdoor enthusiasts when visiting the city.

-The river flows along land made of limestone, and throughout time, the water’s flow has changed the land in such a way that many rapids, pools, and waterfalls can be seen along its course.
+The river flows along limestone land, and over time, the water’s flow has changed the land so that many rapids, pools, and waterfalls can be seen along its course.

 The canyon itself is made up of two sections – the Upper and Lower Boaz.